alexcorvi/PouchX/README.md

 #### Store

-The store is typescript (javascript) class that analogizes the database in PouchDB and is used by Mobx.
+The store is typescript (javascript) class that analogizes the database in PouchDB and is used directly by your React app.

 ```typescript
 import { Store } from "pouchx";